-Beyond CCIS, visualization work is being conducted across campus by faculty in Art and Design, Journalism, Politics, Engineering, and the Library.
+Beyond Khoury College, visualization work is being conducted across campus by faculty in Art and Design, Journalism, Politics, Engineering, and the Library.
 The interdisciplinary NUVis Visualization Consortium ties these researchers together, and helps foster cross-cutting studies.
 We have a rich tradition of working on meaningful problems in collaboration with civic, business, and global partners.

 At Northeastern, students interested in graduate studies on visualization have several degree programs to choose from, listed elsewhere on this page.
 We will help guide incoming students in applying to the appropriate degree program for their interests.